Cardiology Nurse Practitioner Fellowship (Arizona)

 - Transition from the novice nurse practitioner into the professional role as a cardiovascular nurse practitioner

-Continuing Medical Education (CME) hours will be provided by Mayo School of Graduate Medical Education for medical conferences sponsored by Mayo Clinic and Continuing Education Unit (CEU) hours for nursing licensing renewal will be provided by nursing approved courses at Mayo Clinic.
-Participation/attendance at a national cardiovascular-focused conference is allotted in this program.
-The CNPF is currently seeking accreditation through a national nursing accrediting organization.
+Continuing medical education (CME) hours are provided by Mayo School of Graduate Medical Education for medical conferences sponsored by Mayo Clinic, and continuing education unit (CEU) hours for nursing licensing renewal are provided by nursing-approved courses at Mayo Clinic.
+In addition, attendance at a national cardiovascular-focused conference is allotted to each fellow during the fellowship.

-Upon completion of the program, the fellow will be recognized at a graduation ceremony and will receive a Mayo School of Health Sciences certificate documenting completion of a one-year postgraduate Cardiology Nurse Practitioner Fellowship.
+Upon completion of the program, the fellows are recognized at a graduation ceremony and receive a Mayo School of Health Sciences certificate documenting completion of a one-year postgraduate Cardiology Nurse Practitioner Fellowship.

-The program will provide the fellow with an on-site schedule to achieve the best learning opportunities to meet the program goals.
-The majority of the rotations will include: 8-12 hour days, 4-5 days per week, occasional weekends, and one month of night shift.
-No holidays will be scheduled.
+The program provides the fellows with a variable on-site schedule to achieve the best learning opportunities to meet the program goals.
+The majority of the rotations include eight- to 12-hour days, four to five days a week, occasional weekends and one month of night shifts.
+No holidays are scheduled.
 Schedules may vary during subspecialty areas and mentor preferences.
+Flexibility in scheduling ensures fellows receive adequate rest and time off.

-Each year, Mayo School of Health Sciences will admit two fellows into the postgraduate Cardiology Nurse Practitioner Fellowship at Mayo Clinic in Arizona.
+Each year, Mayo School of Health Sciences admits two fellows into the postgraduate Cardiology Nurse Practitioner Fellowship.
 The small class size ensures a focused, comprehensive and mentored educational experience to achieve the program goals.